aelfric/ncfl-livedocs/events/cx.md

     reset.
   - If debaters are missing at In Room Time, text or email Tab or tell a member of Tab staff
-  - Do not start without three adults looking at ballots that all say the same sides that the debaters think they are on!
+  - Do not start without three adults (five in Semis and Finals) looking at ballots that all say the same sides that the debaters think they are on!
 - If you did NOT receive a blast message for your round assignment:
   - Double-check the pairings to be sure you are unassigned!
   - Judges who are not assigned a round are on standby and must be in the